Installing Engineered Hardwood Floors – Ultimate Guide

-Prior to installation, the engineered hardwood flooring needs to acclimate according to manufacturer’s specifications.* Engineered wood acclimates by being allowed to breathe within a controlled environment.
+Prior to installation, the engineered hardwood flooring needs to acclimate according to the manufacturer’s specifications.* Engineered wood acclimates by being allowed to breathe within a controlled environment.
 Proper acclimation helps to minimize moisture-related warping as well as expansion and contraction.

 To set the conditions for proper acclimation, have the engineered wood flooring products stay onsite under serviceable conditions for up to five days after delivery.